-- iii.
-The Environmental Protection Act 1994 states that a person must not carry out any activity that causes, or is likely to cause, environmental harm unless the person takes all reasonable and practicable measures to prevent or minimise the harm.
+- Potential for noticeable offsite impacts in the event of fire, explosion or toxic release. - Generates high traffic flows in the context of the locality or the road network. - o Generates an elevated demand on the local infrastructure network. - Onsite controls are required for emissions and dangerous goods risks. - The use is primarily undertaken indoors. - Evening or night activities are undertaken indoors and not outdoors. - that causes, or is likely to cause, environmental harm unless the person takes all reasonable and practicable measures to prevent or minimise the harm.
 Environmental harm includes environmental nuisance.
 In this regard, persons and entities involved in the operation of the approved development are to adhere to their 'general environmental duty' to minimise the risk of causing environmental harm to adjoining premises. - iv.
 All Aboriginal Cultural Heritage in Queensland is protected under the Aboriginal Cultural Heritage Act 2003 and penalty provisions apply for any unauthorised harm.
 Under the legislation a person carrying out an activity must take all reasonable and practicable measures to ensure the activity does not harm Aboriginal Cultural Heritage.
 This applies whether or not such places are recorded in an official register and whether or not they are located in, on or under private land.
 The developer is responsible for implementing reasonable and practical measures to ensure the Cultural Heritage Duty of Care Guidelines are met and for obtaining any clearances required from the responsible entity. - v.
 It is the responsibility of the developer to obtain all necessary permits and submit all necessary plans and policies to the relevant authorities for the approved use. - vi.
-An Operational works application will be required to be submitted to and approved by Council for: - a) Operational works that is excavation and/or filling where there would be a change 1m or more in the level of any part of the land or where any drainage path is affected; or - b) Operational works for urban purposes that involve disturbing more than 2,500m2 of land. - vii.
+An operational works application will be required to be submitted to and approved by Council where there would be a change 1m or more in the level of any part of the land or

+- where any drainage path is affected; or for urban purposes that involve disturbing more than 2,500m2 of land. - vii.
 In completing an assessment of the proposed development, Council has relied on the information submitted in support of the development application as true and correct.
 Any change to the approved plans and documents may require a new or changed development approval.
 It is recommended to contact Council for advice in the event of any potential change in circumstances.